 - A current curriculum vitae (CV) or résumé.

-Applications should be postmarked by Dec.
-1 for full consideration for admission in the following fall term.
+Applications for the BPP Graduate Program should be received by Dec.
+1 for full consideration for admission in the following Fall term.
 Most decisions concerning financial support (e.g., graduate teaching assistantships) are made by the end of March, based on applications received by this date.
 However, applications received after Dec.
 1 will also be considered for admission, as possible.
 Admission during other terms, although less common, is possible in certain circumstances; please contact the Chair of the BPP Graduate Studies Committee for details.

 When evaluating applications, we give major consideration to the applicant's undergraduate (and post-baccalaureate, if applicable) record, statement of professional objectives, and letters of recommendation.
 Scores on the General Test of the Graduate Record Examination (GRE) are required.
 Minimum requirements for scores on the Test of English as a Foreign Language (TOEFL) are provided on this website.
 (University code is 4586; Department code is 0205).
 Note that for admission and support on a Graduate Teaching Assistantship, the minimum TOEFL scores will likely not be sufficient.

 Prerequisites for admission to the graduate program are a baccalaureate degree from an accredited college or university, a scholastic average GPA of at least 3.0 (4.0=A), and other background indicating ability to do graduate work.

 The Department expects incoming graduate students to have taken courses that provide a solid foundation for the advanced study associated with a graduate degree.

 Currently, we have no specific set of course requirements; however we recommend (at a minimum) a year of biology plus two upper division biology courses; chemistry through organic chemistry, plus biochemistry or environmental chemistry; and a mathematical foundation including statistics and calculus, plus linear algebra, physics and/or computer programming.